 LSNYC shall give a copy of the contract to all employees.
 A copy of the Personnel Manual shall be given to all employees after each major revision.
 New employees shall be given copies of both documents upon hire.

 17.9 Resignation; Notice

-An employee who proposes to terminate his/her employment shall give prior written notice to his/her Project Director or Managing Attorney as follows:
+An employee who proposes to terminate their employment shall give prior written notice to their Project Director or Managing Attorney as follows: